dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Friendship is always a sweet responsibility, never an opportunity.
+  Be kind, for everyone you meet is fighting a hard battle.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)